 Many experts agree that your GPA and the rigor of your course load are the most important factors in the college admission process.

-According to the National Association for College Admission Counseling's (NACAC) 2015 State of College Admission report, 79 percent of schools surveyed rated grades in college prep courses, as well as grades in all courses, considerably important, and 60 percent said the same for grades in all courses and strength of high school curriculum.
-As these statistics indicate, a majority of schools consider grades and rigor of coursework extremely significant factors in admission.
+According to the National Association for College Admission Counseling's (NACAC) 2019 State of College Admission report, 75% of the schools surveyed rated grades in college prep courses, as well as grades in all courses, considerably important, and 62% said the same for the overall strength of a student's high school curriculum.
+As these statistics indicate, most colleges consider grades and rigor of coursework extremely significant factors in admission.

 #2: SAT/ACT Test Scores

-Another critical factor for admission — ranked considerably important by 56 percent of schools in the NACAC survey — is SAT/ACT test scores.
+Another critical factor for admission—ranked considerably important by 46% of schools in the NACAC survey—is SAT/ACT test scores.
 Generally speaking, admission test scores are just as, or nearly as, important as grades and rigor of coursework.

 But according to a US News interview with college-admission experts, the overall significance of SAT/ACT scores varies depending on the school.
-Some schools, particularly highly selective ones, place a large emphasis on test scores during the admission process.
+Some schools, particularly highly selective ones, largely emphasize test scores during the admission process.
 As a result, being able to hit your goal score on the SAT/ACT is often necessary for admission to these schools.

-Nevertheless, not all schools believe SAT/ACT scores are as important.
-In fact, many highly ranked liberal arts colleges and national universities (even some highly ranked ones!) are test optional (coming soon), meaning you are not required to submit test scores.
+Nevertheless, not all schools believe SAT/ACT scores are that important.
+In fact, many liberal arts colleges and national universities (even some highly ranked ones!) are test optional, meaning you are not required to submit test scores.
 Test optional schools have become even more common since the COVID-19 pandemic, when many students couldn't take standardized tests and, as a result, many schools became temporarily or permanently test optional.

 #3: Personal Statement/Essay

-In the NACAC survey, 61 percent of schools rated the personal statement moderately or considerably important for admission.
-So clearly, you'll need to write a great essay if you hope to raise your chances of admission!
+In the NACAC survey, 56% of schools rated the personal statement either moderately or considerably important for admission.
+Clearly, you'll need to write a great essay if you hope to raise your chances of admission!